Promoting Interoperability

 • If you currently use a certified EHR, check with your EHR vendor to ensure the product you use meets the ONC health IT certification criteria.
 View the list of certified products here.

-Participants must submit collected data for certain measures from each of the measures (unless an exclusion is claimed) for 180 continuous days or more during 2024.
-It was previously 90 days with 2024 being the first year that the data collection requirement is increased to 180 days.
+Participants must submit collected data for certain measures from each of the measures (unless an exclusion is claimed) for 180 continuous days or more during 2025.

 In addition to submitting data on the measures, clinicians must positively attest to: